 Pick out “Internet E-mail”.
 Click on “Connect to POP or IMAP server to send and receive e-mail messages”.
-The next thing is to manually key in your settings that resembles the ones below.
+The next thing is to manually key in your settings that resemble the ones below.
 In the server information part, confirm the following:

 - Account Type: IMAP

 If you have access to a Google Apps account ensures that you fill in your full email address ([email protected]) in the field that asks about “Your name” and “User Name”.